karlaxnieves/support-git-delete-yespo/docs/Omnichannel/viber/how-add-sender-name-viber.md

 > 📘 Important
 >
-> Your provider needs to add the IP addresses 52.210.222.17,52.16.166.210 to the IP allow list.
+> Your provider needs to add the IP addresses `52.210.222.17,52.16.166.210` to the IP allow list.
 >
 > Please contact your provider.

-2. Click *Done*.
+2. Click **Done**.

 > 📘 Advice
 >
-> Use [Yespo tags](https://docs.yespo.io/docs/how-add-tags) so that when uploading reports from GMS Hyber, you can quickly analyze how many messages of a specific type were sent: collecting feedback, installing an application, etc. If you use more than one tag in a message, they are substituted to the report separated by commas: tag=tag1,tag2,tag3.
+> Use [Yespo tags](https://docs.yespo.io/docs/how-add-tags) so that when uploading reports from GMS Hyber, you can quickly analyze how many messages of a specific type were sent: collecting feedback, installing an application, etc. If you use more than one tag in a message, they are substituted to the report separated by commas: `tag=tag1`,`tag2`,`tag3`.

 ### 2. Infobip